-start-up was among the 40 winners of the competition promoting digital innovation for the improvement of society.
-The its application Magrid, a math learning
+For the first time ever, a Luxembourgish start-up was among the 40 winners of the World Summit Awards, an international competition promoting digital innovation for the improvement of society.
+The start-up, LetzMath, participated with its application Magrid, a math learning solution.

-Magrid is a language-neutral pedagogical programme for improving the development of early visual-spatial removes the language barrier for equal educational opportunities to learners, including the typically unserved population of those who learn in a second language, as well as those with impaired hearing and language disorders.
+Magrid is a language-neutral pedagogical programme for improving the development of early visual-spatial and mathematical abilities.
+The app removes the language barrier for learning mathematics, thus providing equal educational opportunities to learners, including the typically unserved population of those who learn in a second language, as well as those with impaired hearing and language disorders.

-Magrid was launched via the University of Luxembourg's Entrepreneurship of Tahereh Pazouki's doctoral research
+Magrid was launched via the University of Luxembourg's Entrepreneurship Programme and Incubator as a result of Tahereh Pazouki's doctoral research project.